shipwright-io/website/content/en/docs/api/buildrun.md

 When the controller reconciles it:

-- Looks for any existing owned `TaskRuns` and update its parent `BuildRun` status.
+- Looks for any existing owned `TaskRuns` and updates its parent `BuildRun` status.
-- Retrieves the specified `SA` and sets this with the specify output secret on the `Build` resource.
+- Retrieves the specified `SA` and sets this with the specified output secret on the `Build` resource.
-- Generates a new tekton `TaskRun` if it does not exist, and set a reference to this resource(_as a child of the controller_).
+- Generates a new Tekton `TaskRun` if it does not exist, and set a reference to this resource(_as a child of the controller_).
 - On any subsequent updates on the `TaskRun`, the parent `BuildRun` resource instance will be updated.

 ## Configuring a BuildRun